 There are several types of scholarships available to help you finance your University of Maryland Global Campus education.
 Find answers to common questions below.

-You must meet the minimum qualifications before you are invited to apply for UMGC scholarships.
+You must meet the minimum qualifications for general scholarship eligibility before you are invited to apply for UMGC scholarships.
+Eligible students are invited to complete the UMGC Scholarship Application in the spring of each year.
+Students must be invited to apply.

-In addition to the minimum qualifications of grade-point average and UMGC credit completion, most UMGC scholarships require additional criteria.
+In addition to the minimum qualifications listed above most UMGC donor-funded scholarships require additional specific criteria.
 Once you complete the online scholarship application, you will be considered for all scholarships for which you meet the criteria.

-Yes!
-You should submit the online scholarship application by the priority filing date (July 15) for maximum consideration.
-However, if you have been invited to apply via your to-do list, you are still allowed to submit your online scholarship application throughout the academic year until the application link is no longer available.
+Yes.
+You should submit the online scholarship application by the priority filing date for maximum consideration.
+However, if you have been invited to apply via your to-do list, you are still allowed to submit your online scholarship application until the application link is no longer available.

 Yes.
 Most UMGC scholarships require undergraduate and graduate students to enroll in at least 6 credits for the semester for which the scholarship has been awarded.
 Failure to comply with the enrollment requirement may result in a cancellation of the scholarships.
 You are responsible for any balances incurred as a result of the cancellation.